Pure $\Sigma_2$-Elementarity beyond the Core

-Returning to ordinal arithmetic sufficiently expressive to display pattern notations on the basis of order $1$ (additive) or order $2$ (pure), let $\Om^{>\tau}$ be the least regular cardinal greater than $\card(\tau)\cup\aleph_0$.
-We also simply write $\Om$ for $\Om^{>\tau}$ when the dependence of $\Om$ on $\tau$ is easily understood from the context.
+We now go into more detail regarding ordinal arithmetic sufficiently expressive to display pattern notations on the basis of order $1$ (additive) or order $2$ (pure).
+Let $\Om^{>\tau}$ be the least regular cardinal greater than $\card(\tau)\cup\aleph_0$.
+We also simply write $\Om$ for $\Om^{>\tau}$ when the dependence of $\Om$ on $\tau\in\Ezone$ is easily understood from the context.
 For convenience we set $\T^0:=\T^1=\T$ for the original notation system that provides notations for the ordinals below the proof theoretic ordinal of theories such as $\pioneonecanod$, $\kplnod$, and $\idlessomega$, the latter being the theory of finitely times-iterated inductive definitions, cf.\ e.g.\ \cite{P98}.
-In the presence of $0$, ordinal addition, and constants for all ordinals less than $\tau$, the stepwise collapsing, total, injective, unary functions $(\thti)_{i<\om}$, where $\thtnod=\thtt$ is relativized to $\tau$, give rise to unique terms for all ordinals in the notation system $\Tt$.
+In the presence of constants for all ordinals less than $\tau$ and ordinal addition, stepwise collapsing, total, injective, unary functions $(\thti)_{i<\om}$, where $\thtnod=\thtt$ is relativized to $\tau$, give rise to unique terms for all ordinals in the notation system $\Tt$.